 Step 3

-Read Below To Learn More!
+Click Each Heading Below to Learn More!

-People who participated in NLS-72 are now in their late 60s and early 70s, a new and interesting phase of life.
-This next follow-up of NLS-72 students focuses—for the first time—on health and wellbeing.
-You’ll have the opportunity to participate in an in-person interview in which a trained interviewer will come to your home to conduct a survey, a short cognitive assessment showing how you think and remember things, and a variety of different health measures like height, weight, and blood pressure.
+If you are selected for an in-home interview, a trained interviewer will come to your home to conduct a survey, an assessment of how you think and remember things, and a variety of different health measures like height, weight, and blood pressure.

 If you have questions about the confidentiality and privacy of your data, please visit the Privacy page and the Q&A page to learn more about the security measures in place to protect your privacy.